Jess Larochelle: Recovery

 Larochelle was treated for his serious wounds, and on March 14, 2007, he was awarded the Star of Military Valour, Canada's second highest medal of bravery, for his actions during the battle.
 His citation reads:

 On October 14, 2006, Private Larochelle of the 1st Royal Canadian Regiment Battle Group was manning an observation post when it was destroyed by an enemy rocket in Pashmul, Afghanistan.
 Although he was alone, severely injured, and under sustained enemy fire in his exposed position at the ruined observation post, he aggressively provided covering fire over the otherwise undefended flank of his company’s position.
 While two members of the personnel were killed and three others were wounded in the initial attack, Private Larochelle’s heroic actions permitted the remainder of the company to defend their battle positions and to successfully fend off the sustained attack of more than 20 insurgents.
 His valiant conduct saved the lives of many members of his company.

 He was later discharged from the Canadian Army for the wounds he incurred that day.
+For the rest of his life, his health was poor.
+He also had Post-traumatic stress disorder.

 Victoria Cross campaign

 The last living Canadian recipient of the Victoria Cross was Smokey Smith, for his actions during the Second World War, and since the creation of the Canadian Victoria Cross no one has been awarded the medal.

 Beginning in September 2021, a private campaign was initiated to find a Canadian war hero whose bravery merited the award of the Victoria Cross.
 Out of a number of recipients of the Star of Military Valour, Larochelle was determined by popular vote to deserve the upgrade and award.
 Numerous petitions were circulated and supported by tens of thousands of Canadians, many of them veterans, including General Rick Hillier, and the matter was taken up in Parliament, but despite overwhelming bi-partisan support, the government determined that no upgrade or award of the VC would occur.
+A subsequent petition will be introduced into the House of Commons in 2026 by Pauline Rochefort.

 Jess Larochelle had been suffering from medical complications due to his injuries for many years, and he died on August 30, 2023, near Nipissing, Ontario.
 Following his death there was a resurgence of the campaign to award him a posthumous Victoria Cross.
 Noted medal historian Hugh Halliday argued that retroactively upgrading awards of other valour medals like the Star of Military Valour would create a "new class of VC" that had been cheapened.